maxsvch/python-app-template/README.md

 Template repository for Python apps

 # Overview
-This template allow user to develop a Python app with a high quality of code.
+This template allow user to develop a Python app with a __high quality of code__.

 * `Pytest` is used for code testing.
 * The installation can be done with both `conda` and `pip`.